Europe moves to restore funding to Greece after bailout vote

 That tranche is due in mid-August 2015, according to the letter, seen by Reuters, in which Schaeuble asked parliament to agree to open talks on a third bailout.

-The letter said the IMF would make its further involvement dependent on successful conclusion of the first program review in autumn 2015 and confirmation of Greece's debt sustainability.
+The letter said the IMF would make its further involvement dependent on successful conclusion of the first programme review in autumn 2015 and confirmation of Greece's debt sustainability.

 But Merkel's chief of staff, Peter Altmaier, said on a German television talkshow late on Thursday that IMF Managing Director Christine Lagarde had "made very clear that the IMF will not withdraw" from bailing out Greece.